AMC Entertainment (AMC) Receives a Hold from B.Riley FBR

-In a report released today, Eric Wold from B.Riley FBR maintained a Hold rating on AMC Entertainment (AMC), with a price target of $4.00.
-The company’s shares closed last Wednesday at $5.45.
+B.Riley FBR analyst Eric Wold maintained a Hold rating on AMC Entertainment (AMC) today and set a price target of $5.00.
+The company’s shares closed last Tuesday at $5.99.

-According to TipRanks.com, Wold is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -15.8% and a 28.4% success rate.
+According to TipRanks.com, Wold has 0 stars on 0-5 stars ranking scale with an average return of -12.8% and a 30.9% success rate.
 Wold covers the Services sector, focusing on stocks such as Dolby Laboratories, National Cinemedia, and Cinemark Holdings.

-AMC Entertainment has an analyst consensus of Hold, with a price target consensus of $4.13, representing a -21.6% downside.
+Currently, the analyst consensus on AMC Entertainment is a Hold with an average price target of $4.00, implying a -34.4% downside from current levels.
 In a report issued on May 27, MKM Partners also upgraded the stock to Hold with a $5.00 price target.

 See today’s analyst top recommended stocks >>